neo4j/neo4j-graphrag-python/README.md

 ### Make changes

-1. Fork the respository.
+1. Fork the repository.
-2. Install Node.js and Yarn.
+2. Install Python and Poetry.
 For more information, see [the development guide](./docs/contributing/DEVELOPING.md).
-3. Create a working branch from `dev` and start with your changes!
+3. Create a working branch from `main` and start with your changes!

 ### Pull request